 Currently focused on engaging Salt Lake City residents with the wild bees in their gardens.
 Fantastic blog with great photos and much to learn about wild bee nesting and foraging habits.

 Fabulous and informative blog by bee and nature lover Brigit Strawbridge.
-From basic bee facts to interesting and unusual behaviors, there’s so much to learn from her observations over the years.
+From basic bee facts to interesting and unusual behaviors, there’s so much to learn from her observations over the years (snail shell bees)!

-All photos and other materials on this page are copyright of their respective owners
+All logos, images, and photos on this page are copyright of their respective owners.